Accenture/accenture.github.io/_drafts/hl_fabric_meets_kubernetes.md

 ### How it works? - Populating the Network

 Kubernetes has a concept of Job, which is basically a pod launched to perform a certain task then stop after completion.
-With Helm’s power of injecting correct data to correct pod makes Kubernetes jobs a good candidate to populate HL network
+With Helm’s power of injecting correct data to correct pod makes Kubernetes jobs a good candidate to populate HL network.

 Launch the pod, execute the command with correct data and credentials and stop.
 Commands are atomic things: